Zathura1sanky/8X8-SRAM-Mixed-Signal-Design/README.md

 The SRAM cell's data may be read using this circuit.
 A Read Enable(r en) pin on the device outputs the value stored in the SRAM cell when it is high.

 # Simulation Tools Used:
-•  eSim: It is an Open Source EDA developed by FOSSEE, IIT Bombay.
-It is used for electronic circuit simulation.
-It is made by the combination of two software namely NgSpice and KiCAD.
-For more details refer:<a href='https://www.esim.fossee.in/'>Here</a></br>
+•  eSim: FOSSEE, IIT Bombay, created the Open Source EDA.
+It is applied to the modelling of electrical circuits.
+NgSpice and KiCAD, two pieces of software, were combined to create it.
+Further information<a href='https://www.esim.fossee.in/'>Refer here</a></br>

 • NgSpice: It is an Open Source Software for Spice Simulations.
-For more details refer:<a href='http://ngspice.sourceforge.net/docs.html'>Here</a></br>
+For more details<a href='http://ngspice.sourceforge.net/docs.html'>Refer here</a></br>

-• Makerchip: It is an Online Web Browser IDE for Verilog/System-verilog/TL-Verilog Simulation.
-Refer: <a href='https://www.makerchip.com/'>Here</a></br>
+• Makerchip: It is an Online Web Browser IDE for Verilog/System-verilog/TL-Verilog Simulation. <a href='https://www.makerchip.com/'>Refer here</a></br>

-• Verilator: It is a tool which converts Verilog code to C++ objects.
-Refer: <a href='https://www.veripool.org/verilator/'>Here</a></br>
+• Verilator: It is a tool which converts Verilog code to C++ objects. <a href='https://www.veripool.org/verilator/'>Refer here</a></br>